The worst interview questions can make what should be a professional, helpful conversation feel awkward or confusing.

 How to answer:

-"I believe my qualifications are what matter most, and I’d be happy to share how my experience and skills align with this role."
+"I think my qualifications are the most important thing, and I'd be happy to talk about how my skills and experience fit this position."

 This deflects the personal question while emphasizing your qualifications.